Justas10k/Justas10k/README.md

-Hey there! 😊 I'm Justas Stankevičius, and I'm passionate about coding! 💻✨
+Hello World 👋, I'm Justas!
+I am a naturally curious guy with a passion for logic and learning new things. ! 💻✨

 <hr/>